Renpy Portrait System v2.X

 image tamati neutral = Portrait("tamati", "neutral", (298, 209), (339, 277))

 This is a basic example for defining a character portrait.
-You have your image name, the Portrait() object, and its arguments:
+You have your image name, the Portrait() definition, and its arguments:

 • Base body expression/filename,